tangrams/tangram-tutorial/README.md

 `gulp build`

-This will place the proper assets in the `/dist` and `/www` folders.
+This will place the proper assets in the `/dist` folder.

+Once you add the new build and deploy to `gh-pages` branch on github, the tutorial should be availbe at the following url: [https://tangrams.github.io/tangram-tutorial/www/#/](https://tangrams.github.io/tangram-tutorial/www/#/)